SmellySalami/test/# test.md

 - (1670 + 100) **voyageurs** and **coureurs des bois**: Fur trade.
 Men who travelled by canoe and allied with First Nations.
   English colonies along the Atlantic seaboard, dating from the early 1600s, eventually became richer and more populous than New France.
 - (1700s) France and Great Britain battled for control of North America.
-- (1759s) Battle of the Plains of Abraham.
+- (1759s) Battle of the **Plains of Abraham**.
 Québec City.
 British defeated the French (The commanders of both armies, Brigadier James Wolfe and the Marquis de Montcalm dies)

 ## Province of Quebec